func4plus1/lmiad/README.md

 has had great influence on how AI has evolved.

-Which chapters they included, removed, expanded, shrank; which theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding around what Artificial Intelligence is and can be.
+Which chapters they included, removed, expanded, shrank; which theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding around what Artificial Intelligence can and should be.

 When it is asked: "What is Artifical Intelligence?", it is possible that the answer is in the pages of the four editions of this seminal work.
 As the